 There is no one best place to go, you must find a therapist that works for you.

-Here are three other places in the Toronto area you could consider.
+Here are three other places in the Toronto area you could consider (these are not endorsements, just options).
 There are more places and individual therapists you can search out as well:

 The Body Mind Clinic